vincentsijben/vjmotion-processing/README.md

 ## How to install
-Install the library by downloading the latest release through the Processing contribution manager: go to `Processing > Sketch > Import Library... > Manage Libraries...` and search for "VJMotion" and click install.
+Install the library by downloading the latest release through the Processing contribution manager: go to `Processing > Sketch > Import Library... > Manage Libraries...` , search for "VJMotion" and click install.

 ## Usage